espressif/esp-idf/tools/mass_mfg/docs/README.rst

 .. note:: The default numeric value: 1,2,3... of ``fileid`` argument, corresponds to each row having device instance values in master csv values file.

 .. note:: ``bin/`` **and** ``csv/`` **sub-directories are created in the** ``outdir`` **directory specified while running this utility.
 The binary files generated will be stored in** ``bin/`` **and the intermediate csv files generated will be stored in** ``csv/``.

+.. note:: Comments are supported in input config csv file only.